City says Westside shelter, 2 hotels open for homeless during storm

 ALBUQUERQUE, N.M.
-(KRQE) – The city is making sure the homeless have a safe place to go during the winter storm.
+(KRQE) – The City of Albuquerque is making sure the homeless have a safe place to go during the winter storm.
 The mayor announced Tuesday that the Westside shelter as well as all the transit routes to it are fully operational.
 The site will also offer food.

 The city says it was able to open the Westside homeless shelter just before the storm hit which was forced to close due to a COVID-19 outbreak.
 The mayor also announced the two city hotels would be available for the homeless looking to escape the cold.